Constituent Assembly of Bangladesh: Enactment

-The Assembly approved the constitution on 4 November 1972, and it took effect on 16 December 1972—a day commemorated as Victory day in Bangladesh.
-Once the constitution took effect, the constituent assembly became the provisional parliament of Bangladesh until the first elections under the new constitution took place in 1973.
+The Assembly approved the Constitution on 4 November 1972, and it took effect on 16 December 1972, a day commemorated as Victory day in Bangladesh.
+Once the constitution came into effect, the Constituent Assembly became the provisional parliament of Bangladesh until the first elections under the new constitution were held in 1973.

 Legacy

 The constitution founded the unitary parliamentary republic in Bangladesh.
 It laid down a list of fundamental rights in Bangladesh.
 The original 1972 constitution is often cited as the most democratic in Bangladesh's history, given later amendments which undermined the constitution's democratic credentials, including the separation of powers, the independence of the judiciary and the freedom of MPs to vote and debate in parliament.
 However, the constitution left wide powers for judicial review and judicial precedent, making Bangladesh a part of the common law world.

 The first blows to the original constitution came in 1973 and 1974, when Prime Minister Sheikh Mujibur Rahman's government passed amendments that gave the state the power to suspend fundamental rights during a state of emergency.
 In 1975, Sheikh Mujibur Rahman enacted a presidential government under a one party state.
 Following his assassination, quasi-military rulers continued the presidential form of government, but restored multiparty politics.
 An executive presidency lasted till 1990, when parliamentary democracy was restored; and the presidency returned to its ceremonial nature.

 As a result of the controversial Article 70, Bangladesh has never seen a no-confidence motion to remove a prime minister, even though the country's prime ministers are often accused of dictatorship and incompetence.
 The lack of checks and balances is often criticized.

 The dominance of left-wing parties led by the Awami League in the constituent assembly resulted in numerous references to socialism in the document.
 The socialist influence contradicts with Bangladesh's largely free market economy.

 The citizenship debate of "Bengali v Bangladeshi" contributed to a sense of alienation among the indigenous hill population in the country's southeast, and was seen as a factor behind the Chittagong Hill Tracts conflict, which lasted for two decades until 1997.

 The unitary state laid down by the constitution has been a stumbling block for decentralizing Bangladesh's judiciary.
-When the government created High Courts in cities like Sylhet, Rajshahi and Chittagong in 1988, the Supreme Court ruled that it was in contradiction of the unitary state.
+When the government created High Courts in cities like Sylhet, Rajshahi and Chittagong in 1988, the Supreme Court ruled that it was in contradiction to the unitary nature of the state.